-- 4. Provide Data to DRPT: Any recipient receiving FTA funding through DRPT is required to provide semiannual data to DRPT for the required submission on Disadvantaged Business Enterprises.
+- DRPT Applies in TrAMS: DRPT applies in TrAMS for the 5303 and 5311 funding shortly after the SYIP is adopted in June.
+After the TrAMS application is approved, DRPT's Financial Programming Division will prepare a federal project agreement and state project agreement for funds.
+See chapter 5.0 for further details. - 2.
+Provide Data to DRPT: Any recipient receiving FTA funding through DRPT is required to provide semiannual data to DRPT for the required submission on Disadvantaged Business Enterprises.
 The periods are October 1 through March 31 and April 1 through September 30 of each year, with the reports due to DRPT on April 30 and October 31, respectively.
-These reports provide the total contracting opportunities each recipient had throughout the six month period as well as how many of those opportunities went to Disadvantaged Business Enterprises.
-DRPT's Civil Rights Officer will contact you with further details. - 5.
-Certification: Transit recipients awarded grants exceeding \$25,000, must obtain a certification from contractors awarded contracts in excess of the federal small purchase threshold stating that they are not suspended or debarred from receiving federally assisted contracts.
+These reports provide the total contracting opportunities each recipient had throughout the six-month period as well as how many of those opportunities went to Disadvantaged Business Enterprises.
+DRPT's Civil Rights Officer will contact you with further details. - 3.
+Certification: Transit recipients awarded grants exceeding \$25,000 must obtain a certification from contractors awarded contracts more than the federal small purchase threshold stating that they are not suspended or debarred from receiving federally assisted contracts.
 Recipients must provide immediate written notice to DRPT for reporting to FTA if they learn that their certification or the certification of any contractors is no longer valid.
-5311 Application must include the Department of Labor (DOL) Special Warranty Arrangement Certification form (formerly Section 13c).
-The form will be attached in the FTA Section 5311 OLGA application.
+5311 subrecipients must complete the Special Warranty Arrangement Certification form (formerly Section 13c) prior to execution of their grant agreement with DRPT.
+The form will be Provided to subrecipients shortly after the draft SYIP is published.

-Note: The General Services Administration publishes the List of Parties Excluded from Federal Procurement and Non Procurement Programs.
+Note: The General Services Administration publishes the List of Parties Excluded from Federal Procurement and Non-Procurement Programs.
 Recipients can search the list on the GSA website here.

-6. FTA allows Pre-Award Authority that gives authority under specific and limited circumstances to incur costs for eligible project activities (before the Federal Award Date), without prejudice to possible federal participation in the cost of these project activities.
+4. FTA allows Pre-Award Authority that gives authority under specific and limited circumstances to incur costs for eligible project activities (before the Federal Award Date), without prejudice to possible federal participation in the cost of these project activities.
 Failure to follow all federal regulations can disallow these costs.